Chapter 11: Every Light On

 “Same deployment.
 Different site.
 Rebar fragment during a controlled collapse.
 I was holding a survey rod where I shouldn’t have been holding it.”

 She was reading him.
 He could feel it — the same focused attention she brought to every body she sat across from, the cataloguing of posture and breath and the micro-movements of hands.
 She was doing her job on him.
-The job she’d done on a thousand people who’d hurt someone or been hurt by someone, the job that started with the body because the body didn’t lie.
+The job she’d done on a thousand people who’d hurt someone or been hurt by someone, the job that started with the hands, the jaw, the breath — because posture confessed what the mouth wouldn’t.

 He let her look.
 He stood still and held his hands out and let her see whatever she needed to see.